doofus/atc/documentation/aircraft_format.md

   },
   "speed":{
-    "min":     135,   - Stall Speed² (minimum speed) "landing": 150,   - Landing speed² (at threshold) "cruise":  492    - Typical cruise speed², knots (a/c will fly at slower of these speeds) "cruiseM": 0.81,  - Typical cruise speed², mach  (a/c will fly at slower of these speeds) if unavailable, put null "max":     507,   - Never-Exceed speed² (Vne), knots.
+    "min":     135,   - Stall Speed² (minimum speed) "landing": 150,   - Landing speed² (at threshold) or Approach Speed (Vat); usually 1.3 times the Stall Speed "cruise":  492    - Typical cruise speed², knots (a/c will fly at slower of these speeds) "cruiseM": 0.81,  - Typical cruise speed², mach  (a/c will fly at slower of these speeds) if unavailable, put null "max":     507,   - Never-Exceed speed² (Vne), knots.
 Fastest possible speed before structural damage.